afeld/computing-in-context/project_3.md

 1. Load the data into a DataFrame.
 1. Inspect the data a bit.
 1. Fill out the prompt (below).
-1. Answer the question.
+1. Use the data to answer the question.
 1. If you end up answering your initial research question easily (haven't met [the requirements](#analysis-requirements)), that's fine.
 Ask and answer follow-up question(s).
    - Go deep, not broad.

 ### Prompt

-Include this in your notebook:
+Copy this to a Markdown cell in your notebook and fill it out:

 ```md
 - **Dataset(s) to be used:** [link]